ansible-learnfest/ansible-learnfest-guide/content/55-transfer-ee/_index.md

 podman login <PAH hostname>
 podman images
 podman tag localhost/ee-ansible-demo:0.1.0  <PAH hostname>/ee-ansible-demo:latest
-podman push localhost/ee-ansible-demo:0.1.0 <PAH hostname>/ee-ansible-demo
+podman push <PAH hostname>/ee-ansible-demo
 ```

-* Check the image is in PAH: Log into the Web UI of your automation hub and you will find the execution environment in the **Execution Environments** menu.
+* Check the image is in PAH: Log into the Web UI of your automation hub and you should find the execution environment in the **Execution Environments** menu.

 ### Goals